AndreiRadchenko/ESPHome/addressable_lambda/README.md

 # Use addressable_lambda effect for stair light
-I'm have setup ESP32 with ESPHome for lightup stair.
-When motion detected at the bottom of the stair - light rising up, and when you approach to stair from the upper floor - light falling down.
+I have set up ESP32 with ESPHome to lightup stair.
+When motion is detected at the bottom of the stair - light rises up, and when you approach to stair from the upper floor - light falls down.
-Exept this, the same ESP32 board, handle motion sensor at the stair base, light relays for cabinet and bedroom main light, and sensor buttons for this lights toggling.
+Except this, the same ESP32 board handles motion sensor at the stair base, light relays for cabinet and bedroom main lights, and sensor buttons for this lights toggling.

 ## Result Illustration